tensorleap/leap-cli/pkg/tensorleapapi/docs/AnalyzeGraphParams.md

 ### NewAnalyzeGraphParams

-`func NewAnalyzeGraphParams(graph ModelGraph, datasetVersionId string, projectId string, requestToken string, ) *AnalyzeGraphParams`
+`func NewAnalyzeGraphParams(graph ModelGraph, versionId string, projectId string, requestToken string, ) *AnalyzeGraphParams`

 NewAnalyzeGraphParams instantiates a new AnalyzeGraphParams object This constructor will assign default values to properties that have it defined,